JeffersonLab/analyzer/SDK/README.md

   ClassDef macros MUST be listed here.

-Of course, you can delete the original ``User*`` files once you don't need them for guidance any more.
+Of course, you can delete the original ``User*`` files once you don't need them for guidance anymore.
 They are not required for building a user library.

 Compatibility
 -------------